veracity/veracity-documentation/sections/identity/client-credentials-api-access/5-validating-cc-token.md

 description: Validating access token in your API in C#
 ---

+# Validate access token in your API in C#

 [Previous - 4.
 Acquiring access token using MSAL in C#](4-msal-access-token.md)

 This tutorial will help you build a Client Credentials validator in your .NET 6 API.
 Note that all code samples are for C#.